git-afsantos/haros/README.md

 ### Method 2: Installing HAROS on Your Machine

 HAROS is now available on [PyPi](https://pypi.python.org/pypi/haros).
-You can install it from source or from an egg.
+You can install it from source or from a wheel.

 ```bash
 [sudo] pip install haros